Critical Configuration Changes

-The Anomaly Detection for Critical Configuration Changes provides proactive visibility into configuration changes that could impact backup integrity and client data protection.
+The Anomaly Detection for Cove Data Protection (Cove)'s Critical Configuration Changes provides proactive visibility into changes and deletion of configuration that could impact backup integrity and client data protection.

 This feature allows continuous monitoring of critical backup and platform settings with automatic generation of alerts when a high-risk modification is detected.
 These alerts help customers quickly identify and address unusual or potentially harmful activity to mitigate risks of data loss or any unauthorized activity.